marckean/marcseparation/_docs/33-alex_mental_health.md

 > **Text from me**: I had a Mother’s Day breakfast booked for 9am this morning, but after last night I’m seriously thinking twice going.
 >
-> Without yelling and loosing it, if you can help me understand why (if you are the one that cleans the dishes at night and stacks the dishwasher) why is it my fault if food gets left caked on the plates/dishes when they come out of the dishwasher?
+> Without yelling and losing it, if you can help me understand why (if you are the one that cleans the dishes at night and stacks the dishwasher) why is it my fault if food gets left caked on the plates/dishes when they come out of the dishwasher?
 >
 > You better hurry up, because I know we’re going to have another fight this morning, you better choose your words carefully and think this through..... your goal, help me to understand the above - hurry
 >